 MOney in politics

 The Brennan Center for Justice is a nonpartisan law and policy institute that seeks to improve our systems of democracy and justice.
 Since 2010, Citizens United has unleashed a flood of money in American elections, further tilting the political terrain away from ordinary citizens – and toward deep pocketed special interests.
 The Brennan Center is working to mitigate the damage of Citizens United and related cases by focusing on immediate strategies for boosting the voices of voters.
-At the same time, to achieve victory over the next decade in the Supreme Court and overturn Citizens United, the Brennan Center is charting a path for achieving a fundamental transformation of the constitutional framework for money in politics.
+At the same time, the Brennan Center is charting a path for achieving a fundamental transformation of the constitutional framework for money in politics.

 General Operating Support - $50,000

 Democracy Initiative Education Fund (DIEF) is a dynamic coalition of 69 activist and policy organizations representing a membership of 40 million people, including organizations whose primary focus is on climate justice, civil rights, and workers.
 Major progressive organizations founded DIEF on the tenet that outsized political spending and voter suppression diminish fairness of the process and reduce accountability in governance on our groups’ kitchen table issues.
 Together with its partners, DIEF is building a broad-based, multiracial, intersectional democracy movement committed to building demand among the members of its issue organizations for reforms and engagement that will reduce the influence of money in politics and create a democracy that works for all.

 Inclusive Democracy Project - $100,000 (first payment of a two-year grant)